Department of Engineering Technology

 TECH 3345.
 Principles of Lean Systems.

-The course provides an in-depth understanding of the lean principles as they apply to manufacturing and service organizations with emphasis on lean tools and concepts such as Value Stream Mapping, 5S, kaizen, waste, takt/cycle time, visual control, six-sigma, mistake proofing, single piece flow, cell design and pull systems.
-(WI) Prerequisite: TECH 3364 with a grade of "D" or better.
+This course provides an in-depth understanding of lean principles as applied to manufacturing, construction, and service organizations.
+Emphasis is placed on practical tools, methods, and concepts used in lean systems to improve efficiency and eliminate waste.
+Topics include Value Stream Mapping, 5S, kaizen, the seven types of waste, takt and cycle time, visual controls, mistake proofing, single-piece flow, cell design, and pull systems, with a focus on real-world application and continuous improvement.
+Prerequisite: TECH 3364 with a grade of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.